mmore500/game-of-it/day-2/README.md

 ```

 **Challenge:**
-Can you make a game that tests how far the user can ?
+Can you make a game that tests how far the user can move the mouse in ten seconds?
+You'll want to calculate the distance moved relative to the last mouse position each time through the outer loop and add it to a running sum.
-Can you make it so that pressing other keys makes you loose points?
+Can you make it moving the mouse through the center of the screen loses you points?
+Can you draw a rectangle there so the user knows to avoid it?
-* hint 1: the frame rate is 60 frames per second, so how many times do you need to go through the outer loop.
+* hint 1: the frame rate is 60 frames per second, so how many times do you need to go through the outer loop?
 * hint 2: calculate the distance between two mouse positions `[x_1, y_1]` and `[x_2, y_2]` as `(x_1 - x_2) ** 2 + (y_1 - y_2) ** 2`.

 **Challenge:**
 Open back up your `catimation.py` file... can you make the user control the movement of the cat image with the mouse?
+First, just draw the cat at the position of the mouse cursor.
+Then, if you want an extra challenge, have the cat chase the mouse!

 ## Pygame - Text